bonanitech/blog/_posts/2018-03-24-make-a-node-red-flow-run-on-home-assistant-start.md

 <br />

 In this case the status node checks for status changes in a selected node.
 I selected one of my home assistant "events: state" nodes.
-The switch node checks if the status node is sending the string "*connected*" in `msg.status.text`.
+The switch node checks if the status node is sending the string "*node-red:common.status.connected*" in `msg.status.text`.

 Following is the JSON code of the sequence.
 Do not forget to change the status node configuration according to your environment.